 If you can check any of those boxes on your own website, this guide will help.
 I’ll show you how to optimize your ecommerce category pages to rank at the top of the Google SERP and pull in valuable traffic.
-I’ll also reveal the most common SEO ecommerce category page mistakes, and how to avoid them all.
+I’ll also reveal the most common SEO ecommerce category page mistakes, and how to avoid them.

 We like to talk about how to use long-tail keywords to produce sustainable, diversified organic traffic.
-The bulk of your content marketing and product pages target long-tail keywords that produce incremental gains, one piece of content at a time, that collectively add up to a massive whole.
+The bulk of your ecommerce content marketing and product pages target long-tail keywords that produce incremental gains, one piece of content at a time, that collectively add up to a massive whole.

-But so is targeting broad, competitive, high-volume keywords that represent much bigger opportunities.
+But, so is targeting broad, competitive, high-volume keywords that represent much bigger opportunities.
 Your category pages are an ideal place to target these high-value keywords that flood your site with organic traffic.